Child Welfare Worker

 Tools, Screeners, & Assessments

-As a Child Protection (welfare) worker, you play a critical role in identifying and reporting suspected cases of child abuse and neglect.
-Mandated reporting is a legal requirement that ensures vulnerable children receive the protection and support they need.
-This topic will cover the legal and ethical responsibilities of mandated reporting, what to look out for when identifying signs of abuse and neglect, how to report suspected cases, and what happens after a report is made.
-Properly reporting suspected cases of child abuse and neglect can be a challenging and emotionally taxing task, but it is crucial for the safety and well-being of the children you serve.
-This topic will provide you with the information and resources you need to carry out your legal and ethical responsibilities.
+You play a critical role in identifying and reporting suspected cases of suspected child abuse and neglect.
+Mandated reporting is a legal requirement.
+This section will cover the legal and ethical responsibilities of mandated reporting, what to look for when identifying signs of abuse and neglect, how to report suspected cases, and what happens after a report is made.